yangli-evo/landscape_navigability/README.md

-# Landscape Navigability using gene expression fitness proxy
+# Landscape Navigability using gene expression data
 This repository provides code and analysis pipelines for studying **adaptive landscape navigability** and **epistasis** using gene expression levels in yeast.

 > Li, Yang & Zhang, Jianzhi (2025) *Navigability of thousands of adaptive landscapes of RNA and protein expressions by trans-regulatory mutations* 【submitted】

 ## 🌐 Background
 Adaptive (fitness) landscapes describe the mapping between genotypes and phenotypes or fitness.
-This project focuses on **gene expression landscapes**, using transcriptomic and proteomic data from 16 yeast genotypes (wild type + 15 auxotrophic mutants).
+This project focuses on **gene expression landscapes**, using transcriptomic and proteomic data from 16 yeast genotypes (wild type + MET15 (ΔM), HIS3 (ΔH), LEU2 (ΔL), URA3 (ΔU), ΔHM, ΔLM, ΔUM, ΔHL, ΔHU, ΔLU, ΔHLM, ΔHUM, ΔLUM, ΔHLU, and ΔHLUM auxotrophic mutants).

 Key scientific questions:
 - How navigable are gene expression landscapes when altered by **trans-regulatory mutations**?